 ‘‘I’m touched that you have such faith in me but you’d need a machine to do that!’ he smiled trying not to split his sides laughing.

 Several people have messaged me to ask what paint to use when making these planters.
 As I didn’t make them I can’t be certain (and don’t recall the information at the show being specific other than to say it needed to be something that would be flexible in hot and cold weather).
 George assures me it would have been oil based and most likely acrylic paint which is flexible for using on different surfaces and dealing with heat expansion and contraction.
+Acrylic paint is water resistant but for outside use to weather proof and extend durability spraying with clear varnish to seal it.

 The garden also included this lovely mosaic pathway using recycled materials like metal bottle caps, plastic bottle lids, buttons and straws.